paissad/soapui-multi-runner/README.md

-# soapui-multi-runner
+# soapui-multi-tesrunner
-Tool built in Java which permit the execution of multiple SoapUI projects
+Tool built in Java which permits the execution of multiple SoapUI projects